Skip to main content

 • Dietetics program academic fees

 Various financial sources, such as grants, loans, scholarships and student employment are available to qualified undergraduate students.
 To become eligible, an application for financial assistance can be obtained by contacting WCU Financial Aid Office in Room 218 of the Killian Annex (finaid@email.wcu.edu), 828-227-3181.
-Additional information can be found in the current printed catalog.
 Financial aid recipients are expected to comply with the guidelines established by each specific granting or loaning agency.

 There are three scholarships available specifically for ND students in the DPD program: the Wilma Cosper Scholarship, the Dr. Barbara Cosper Scholarship, and the Leland and Francile Keith Waters Scholarship.
 The general scholarship application is required for consideration for these scholarships.
 Application opens during the Fall semester, and the deadline for submitting the scholarship application online is in early Spring semester.
 Students also must submit the Free Application for Federal Student Aid (FAFSA) by January 1 each year in order to be considered for need-based scholarships.